SCCA National (F/SCCA class)

 - Chevron B27 [27-74-07] (Jim van Horn): Chevron build record says sold via Fred Opert to George Sabin.
 Used by Alan Lader as well in 1974.
 Sold to Bobby Fisher (Lafayette, CA) for 1975 and used in some early-season Nationals and one Pro race.
 To Jim Van Horn (Orange, CA) for 1976 and run in west coast Pro and SCCA racing.
 Then a strong candidate for the car of Californian Mike Morris in SCCA races in 1977 though this may have been the ex Hayes car from 1975-76.
 Either this or the Hayes car likely to be the B27 for sale by Crosslé Cars Pacific in 1982.
 In February 2007, Emmet "Bud" Morrison (Tempe, AZ) bought what he believes to be B27-74-07 from Neil Johnson via Fantasy Junction (Emeryville, CA).

 - March 722 (John Angus): Bob Lazier (Vail, CO) raced a black #6 March 722 in the Pro Formula B series in 1972, winning at Bryar Motorsports Park in May.
 The car was sold to Byron Hatten (Altadena, CA) for 1973, and he entered it for John Angus (formerly of Hartland, WI, but living in Marina Del Rey, CA at this time) for 1974.
 According to a later advert, this was the "76B" driven by Hatten at the IMSA Formula Atlantic race at Ontario in 1976, and it was then sold to George Seydel (Pasadena, CA), who raced a Formula B March in SCCA Regionals at Riverside in 1978.
-The SCCA Logbook for this car records its "Manufacturers Identification No." as 722-16, but this was the chassis number reported in Europe to be Xavier Perrot's F2 car, so this identity remains unconfirmed.
+According to this car's SCCA logbook, it was raced by Seydel until 1979.
+The SCCA Logbook records its "Manufacturers Identification No." as 722-16, but this was the chassis number reported in Europe to be Xavier Perrot's F2 car, so this identity remains unconfirmed.

 - Lola T460 [HU3] (Steve Jizmagian): New to Steve Jizmagian (San Francisco, CA) and raced in SCCA Nationals and IMSA Formula Atlantic races in 1976.
 Retained for 1977 for Californian SCCA Nationals and Regionals.
 Retained again for 1978, again for Californian SCCA Nationals and Regionals.
 Retained by Jizmagian for 1979, but destroyed in an accident at Westwood in June 1979.
 What was left was broken for spares.